-Section 1-56(b) of the IPA Act states that, as used in that section (and thus for the Illinois Solar for All Program), "low-income households' means persons and families whose income does not exceed 80% of area median income, adjusted for family size and revised every 5 years."541
+Section 1-56(b) of the IPA Act states that, as used in that section (and thus for the Illinois Solar for All Program), "low-income households' means persons and families whose income does not exceed 80% of area median income, adjusted for family size and revised every 5 years."
+563

-The Agency proposes to use income eligibility guidelines from HUD.
-HUD bases its housing assistance programs, such as the Section 8 Housing Choice Voucher program, on 80% of area median income, adjusted for family size.542
+The Agency proposes towill use income eligibility guidelines from HUD.
+HUD bases its housing assistance programs, such as the Section 8 Housing Choice Voucher program, on 80% of area median income, adjusted for family size.564

-Because the IPA Act does not define "area," the Agency is proposing to use HUD's definition of an area as a Metropolitan Statistical Area (MSA), a Fair Market Rate (FMR) Area, or a county not in an MSA or FMR.
+Because the IPA Act does not define "area," the Agency is proposing to will use HUD's definition of an area as a Metropolitan Statistical Area (MSA), a Fair Market Rate (FMR) Area, or a county not in an MSA or FMR.
 There are 20 MSAs and FMRs, and 62 other counties in Illinois.

-Eligibility levels for Illinois Solar for All, based on HUD guidelines for every area and adjusted for family size, are presented in Appendix F. HUD updated their income guidelines in June 2022, and
+Eligibility levels for Illinois Solar for All, based on HUD guidelines for every area and adjusted for family size, are presented in Appendix F. HUD updated their income guidelines in June 2022, and Illinois Solar for All income guidelines have been updated with the 2022 HUD State Income Limits with the 2022 Plan and are due to update in 2027.